lavary/laravel-menu/README.md

 ## License

-*Laravel-Menu* is free software distributed under the terms of the MIT license
+*Laravel-Menu* is free software distributed under the terms of the MIT license.